 (3) The career-technical education program in which each eligible employee is enrolled;

 (4) A description of each eligible employee's duties as part of the employee's work-based learning experience, internship, or cooperative education program;

 (5) Any other information requested by the department.

-(D)(1) After determining that the applicant satisfies the conditions described in division (C) of this section, the department of education shall issue, within sixty days after the receipt of a complete application under that division, a tax credit certificate to the applicant equal to the lesser of (a) fifteen per cent of the eligible compensation paid by the applicant to all eligible employees during the calendar year or (b) five thousand dollars per eligible employee, in either case subject to the limitations in division (D)(2) of this section.
+(D)(1) After determining that the applicant satisfies the conditions described in division (C) of this section, the department of education and workforce shall issue, within sixty days after the receipt of a complete application under that division, a tax credit certificate to the applicant equal to the lesser of (a) fifteen per cent of the eligible compensation paid by the applicant to all eligible employees during the calendar year or (b) five thousand dollars per eligible employee, in either case subject to the limitations in division (D)(2) of this section.

 (2) If the applicant pays eligible compensation to an employee who ceases to qualify as an eligible employee during the calendar year, only the eligible compensation paid to the employee while the employee qualified as an eligible employee may be used to calculate the credit amount on a tax credit certificate issued under this section.
 The department shall not issue certificates in a total amount that would cause the tax credits claimed in any fiscal biennium to exceed five million dollars.

 (3) Each tax credit certificate issued under this section shall include a unique identification number and shall state the amount of tax credit that may be claimed.
 A taxpayer claiming the credit allowed under this section shall submit a copy of the certificate with the taxpayer's return or report.